adamluckydo/ontology/Buddhism.md

 1. Nothing in our experience is fundamental.
 Put another way, there is no root cause that isn't also an effect of some other cause.
 It's all interconnected and cyclic.
 Imagine experience as an Ouroboros (a snake eating its own tail).
 Experience is digesting itself because there's nothing but itself to subsist on.
 This act feels both good (tasty tail) and bad (ouch my tail).

-2. Earlier, I mentioned that suffering is just clinging in response to phenomena.
-But that's only the second arrow.
+2. Earlier, I mentioned that suffering is just clinging in response to phenomena, but actually that's only the second arrow.
 On a deeper level, the Buddha believed that _all_ phenomena lead to suffering.
 The Ouroboros analogy explains it well: Good things aren't good in a vacuum; eventually the digester will become the digested.
 Thus, the only way to truly be free of suffering is to prevent phenomena from arising at all.

 3. Every phenomenon has a specific set of causes that are conditions for it to arise.
 If we can remove even one of the causes, the effect will no longer arise.
 In our Ouroboros analogy, if we can take the tail out of the snake's mouth, it'll stop eating itself.
 And this is where everything comes together nicely: It turns out that clinging is _also_ the weakest link in the dependently originating cycle of arisings and passings away.
 Meaning: If you are able to relax your clinging to phenomena enough, they no longer arise at all.

-### Enlightenment: OS Update of the Mind
+### Enlightenment

 ![Mind OS](mind_os.png)